|THE NOTORIOUS COPELAND GANG

 Harvey's field and gathered some green corn and built a fire and roasted them and all ate what they

-them and a part of both sides were killed, including
+them and a part of both sides were killed, including Harvey.

 Those of the gang who weren't killed or captured went to Mobile, Alabama, but they were caught one

 at a time.
 One of the clan was tried and convicted twice in Perry County, Mississippi.
 The first

 conviction was reversed by the Appellate Court and, while in prison waiting for a second hearing, he

 died.
 Copeland continued to hide out from place to place, intending to leave the country, but somehow

 there seemed to be a supernatural power over him.
 One time, in partricular, he started and got part of

 the way and found he had left a large part of his money, so he turned to go back after it.

 James Copeland Captured

 He loitered his time away until the spring of 1849, when he went to a grocery store near Mobile.
 He

 had been drinking a great deal and this time he became intoxicated.
 While in this state, he imagined

 every man he met was trying to arrest him.
 He had a difficulty with a man and he drew his double barrel

 shotgun, but the man was too quick for him.
 He was stabbed, then he ran again, but the sheriff tracked

 him by his trail of blood and brought him back to Mobile.
 He was indicted in Mobile for larceny and he

 had another warrant against him in Perry County, Mississippi for murder.

 He was tried and sentenced to four years in Alabama.
-The sheriff placed guard around him to secure him
+The sheriff placed guard around him to secure

-Perry County and Covington County jails two years before his trial.
+remained in Perry County and Covington County jails two years before his trial.

 Trial in Perry County

 At the September term of court, in the year A.D.
-1857, on Wednesday of the term, it being the 16th day of the following Grand Jury at the March term, 1857, to wit:
+1857, on Wednesday of the term, it being the 16th

+found by the following Grand Jury at the March term, 1857, to wit: